michielvha/landingzone-azure/COMPLETE.md

 1. **Always check TFC workspace project** - It affects OIDC subject claims
 2. **Azure federated creds are very specific** - No wildcards in run_phase
-3. **Use temp files for JSON on Windows** - Avoids PowerShell escaping issues
+3. **Terraform for everything** - No need for custom scripts or binaries
-4. **Go binaries are ideal for DevOps tools** - Cross-platform, self-contained
+4. **Azure CLI for bootstrap only** - User context is sufficient for initial setup
-5. **Idempotency is critical** - Tools should be safe to run multiple times
+5. **Idempotency is critical** - Terraform handles this naturally
 6. **Document edge cases** - Save others from the same debugging journey

 ## Resources